Who We Are?

 Pastoral Juvenil Hispana = Ministry with Hispanic youth and young adults (Jóvenes)

-Be a bridge among civic and pastoral organizations working with Hispanic youth and young adults, and with the pastoral juvenil in Latin America.
+5. To establish a bridge among civic and pastoral organizations that work with Hispanic Youth and Young Adults, and with the pastoral juvenil in Latin America.

 The Board of Directors oversees the business and affairs of La RED, establishes policy, and implements long range planning.